eevennsoh/proximity/README.md

 [Download](https://statlas.prod.atl-paas.net/vportella/proximity/proximity-arm64-latest.tar.gz)

-Then unpack the it and run this in your terminal:
+Then unpack it and run this in your terminal:

 ```shell
 xattr -d com.apple.quarantine ~/Downloads/Proximity.app